joseima/Marvel-Cards/README.md

 - Using SASS from the SASS dir an statics files  from Statics.
 - Typescript implemented (almost all), interfaces declared in types.d.ts

-- Testing with Jest and Rect Test domrenderer.
+- <b>Testing with Jest and Rect Test domrenderer.</b>
     - Unit test on Card nd Header components
     - E2e test on App

 Viable onwards implementations:

+- <b>IMPORTANT: Implement integrations testing with mockings</b>
+- <b>IMPORTANT: Refactorisation, for good practices is important to separate some useEffects and Context logics in custom Hooks for salability and re-use of components in case the App is extended</b>

 - Manage loading with State an no with conditionals
 - add loading frames to loading renders
 - Fine-tune context-props typing, removing "any" which is not good practice